 Timing Belts and Chains - Proper Maintenance Intervals

 When it comes to automotive maintenance schedules, they exist for good reason.
 Oil should be changed at certain times, spark plugs should be changed at certain times, and most of all, timing belts and chains should always be changes at certain times.
 Letting them go into "borrowed time" is risky business, and could lead to auto repairs that outweigh the value of the vehicle itself, like a complete engine replacement for example.
-The risk highly depends on whether your engine is a belt, a chain, an interference engine, or not.
+The risk highly depends on whether your engine has a belt or a chain, and is an interference engine or not.
 If you don't know if your timing components have ever been changed, then they are probably due.

 Do It Yourself Timing Belt / Timing Chain Replacement?

 Some do-it-yourselfers can easily replace any timing belt or chain given to them without thinking twice.
 Others could easily destroy their engine.
 Doing a timing replacement job yourself successfully depends on your skill level, the model of vehicle that you are working on, and if any special tools are needed.
 Unfortunately some vehicles do need special tools to hold camshafts, and tensioners in the perfect position in order to swap the timing components.
 Sometimes these tools cost a fortune and don't financially make sense for a one time use.
 Regardless of what kind of car, a service manual is highly necessary to do the job right.
 Pulleys and tensioners have very specific torque specifications, and so do many timing covers, and water pumps.
 Improper torque could easily be enough to cause issues down the road, so following the procedures is paramount.

 Need a Replacement Timing Belt or Chain?